InfOmics/stardust/README.md

 # Stardust installation and usage
 Stardust can be installed as a standalone R package or can be used through the dedicated docker image.
 We suggest installing the following tools on a UNIX-like OS (like MacOS or a Linux distribution).
 The main aim of the tool is, given as input an expression matrix, the positions of spots and a space weight configuration, to derive a vector of cluster identities for each spot in the input data.
-Stardust depends on Seurat (for clustering and data visualization) and on rCASC for the computation of the stability scores and generation of the distributions comparison as in Figure S1(b).
-Stardust, Seurat and rCASC installation instructions are reported in the following subsections.
+Stardust depends on Seurat (for clustering and data visualization) and on rCASC for the computation of the stability scores and generation of the distributions comparison.
+Stardust, Seurat and rCASC installation instructions and usage are reported in the following subsections.
+Stardust tuning linkage is reported in the last subsection.

 ## Standalone R package
 Stardust depends on Seurat, so we first need to install this package through the remotes package (in this way we can install a fixed version of Seurat).
 After Seurat installation we can install Stardust from our GitHub repository.